behzadshomali/Computational-intelligence-projects/README.md

 ## Word2Vec + BoG
-This project was jointly done by me and my teammate, Kiana Kiani.
+This project was jointly done by me and my teammate, Zahra Kiani.
 In this project, we were asked to solve the problem of the Bag of Words (`BoG`) method, which considered similar words separately, with the help of the `Word2Vec` method.
 We had to train and test our solution with this dataset, containing users' comments on **Reddit** as well as the corresponding category of the comments (target).

 <p align="center">
 <img src="./figures/reddit_dataset_example.png" width=75%>